 I figure that the Lakers would struggle to find themselves.
-I just never thought that it would ever…TAKE THIS LONG!
+I just never thought that it would ever…TAKE AS LONG IT HAS!

 Ever since I can remember the Los Angeles Lakers have always done an amazing job rebuilding and reloading their teams every year.

 Jerry West, Wilt Chamberlain, Kareem, Magic, Worthy, Shaq, Kobe etc…They just continue to plug-in star players into their lineup and march into the playoffs.

 There was a different mentality in Los Angeles, unlike other franchises, Lakers Nation use to view any early playoff exit as a season of failure.

 The late Kobe Bryant use talk about winning titles as if he’d never won one before in his career and the Lakers do have the Original Celebrity courtside seating during games – Jack Nicholson.

 But in 2012 the wheels really came off their wagon.